cnwii/taxonomic_classification/README.md

    --input samplesheet.csv \
    --outdir <OUTDIR>
 ```
-To modify parameters and the path for BLASTn database, open nextflow.config
+To modify parameters and the path for BLASTn database, open nextflow.config.
-To modify time, memory, and any other resources used for each tool, open config/modules.config
+To modify time, memory, and any other resources used for each tool, open config/modules.config.
 The default process will use BWA.
-To use Bowtie2, add --run-bowtie2
+To use Bowtie2, add --run-bowtie2.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).